Bear Creek (Colorado): First White Settlers in Lakewood

 Near Bear Creek behind the Hogback (first line of foothills at the edge of the plains) were seven quarries of "white sandstone, red sandstone, and blue sandstone...of the finest quality, and, in addition, the two remaining quarries produced gypsum and limestone," wrote the Denver Daily Times in 1881.
 Twenty years later, when the Colorado Transcript wrote that Morrison was "the second town of importance in Jefferson County...tourism...the spectacular Red Rocks nearby — was ascending in value to the local economy.
 The Soda Lakes (of Bear Creek Lake Park) near Morrison, today a recreational resource, are a remnant of a once significant industry."
 Gravel continued to be extracted from the hard rock of the mountain front as well as from the alluvial deposits of the lower elevations.
 As of 2013, Robinson Brick Co. still produced brick clay at the Chieftain Mine in Rooney Valley.
 Agriculture continued until the mid-20th century.
-Agriculture by Indigenous people's has been less acknowledged, until recently and called "gathering", although "75% of the food and fiber we grow today was discovered and cultivated by the native farmers and hunter-gatherers of North, Central and South America.
-What European colonists mistakenly described as wilderness was actually a human-created and nurtured landscape, providing food, medicinal herbs, bountiful wildlife, healthy, living soil, and clean water."
+Agriculture by Indigenous people's has been less acknowledged, until recently and called "gathering".

 Jefferson County Open Space acquired parcels of Rooney Ranch land on or near Dinosaur Ridge to protect them from development.
 Bear Creek Lake Park, owned by the Corps of Engineers and leased to the City of Lakewood protects Rooney Gulch and the Indigenous village and settlement sites of many Indigenous Nations referenced at Bear Creek/Grand Encampment Creek.
 Historical markers are not present at this time.
 Many trails wind through the area which is one of the few natural riparian areas left in the region.